dunland/muscle/muscle/literature/tech/Using interrupts on Teensy, with C language.md

 # Using interrupts on Teensy, with C language

 from [https://www.pjrc.com/teensy/interrupts.html](https://www.pjrc.com/teensy/interrupts.html)

-The flag bit is set even if interrupts are not used.
-Software polling can read the flag bit to check if the condition has occured, do whatever is necessary, and then reset the flag.

 Interrupts are a hardware feature that allows a special piece of code, called an "interrupt service routine" to be called when a physical condition occurs.
 Many interrupts are available for conditions such as pins changing, data received, timers overflowing.

 Polling Versus Interrupts